Josh Ross (sprinter)

-Joshua James Ross (born 9 February 1981) is an indigenous Australian track and field sprinter.
-He was national 100-metre (100m) champion for several years and competed for Australia at the 2004 and 2012 Summer Olympics.
-Ross is the fourth fastest Australian of all time with a personal best time of 10.08 seconds achieved on 10 March 2008, after Patrick Johnson (9.93 in 2010), Rohan Browning (10.01 in 2021) and Matt Shirvington (10.03 in 2007).
+Joshua James Ross (born 9 February 1981) is a retired Australian sprinter.
+He was national 100-metre (100m) champion for a record seven times and competed for Australia at the 2004 and 2012 Summer Olympics.
+Ross is the fourth fastest Australian of all time with a personal best time over 100m of 10.08 seconds achieved on 10 March 2007, after Patrick Johnson (9.93 in 2010), Rohan Browning (10.01 in 2021) and Matt Shirvington (10.03 in 2007).

 Early life

 Ross was born 9 February 1981 in Sydney.
 He spent his early childhood in south western Sydney and moved with his family to the Central Coast at around age seven.
 He went to Woy Woy Public School and Henry Kendall High School.

 On the Central Coast, Ross attended Little Athletics and he won his first Australian title at age 10 in the long jump.
 Apart from the occasional school competition, however, he did not return to athletics until he was nineteen.
 During that time he played representative rugby league on the Central Coast.